eggressive/terraform-beginner-bootcamp-2023/journal/week1.md

 [Input Variables](https://developer.hashicorp.com/terraform/language/values/variables)

-#### -var flag

-Input variables let you customize aspects of Terraform modules without altering the module's own source code.
-This functionality allows you to share modules across different Terraform configurations, making your module composable and reusable.

-**Input variables are like function arguments.**

 To specify individual variables on the command line, use the -var option when running the `terraform plan` and `terraform apply` commands